-This is the Unit -4 section of CSIR NET Life Sciences examination syllabus.
-Unit name is Cell Communication and Cell Signaling.
+This is the Unit -4 section of the CSIR NET Life Sciences examination syllabus.
+The unit name is Cell Communication and Cell Signaling.
 In this unit, Advanced Cell biology and Immunology topic are included.

 - Cell signalling: Hormones and their receptors, cell surface receptor, signalling through G-protein coupled receptors, signal transduction pathways, second messengers, regulation of signalling pathways, bacterial and plant two-component signalling systems, bacterial chemotaxis, and quorum sensing.

 - Cellular communication: Regulation of hematopoiesis, general principles of cell communication, cell adhesion and roles of different adhesion molecules, gap junctions, extracellular matrix, integrins, neurotransmission and its regulation.

 - Cancer: Genetic rearrangements in progenitor cells, oncogenes, tumour suppressor genes, cancer and the cell cycle, virus-induced cancer, metastasis, interaction of cancer cells with normal cells, apoptosis, therapeutic interventions of uncontrolled cell growth.